solo-io/gloo/test/kube2e/README.md

 # Regression tests
-This directory contains test that install each of the 3 Gloo flavours (`gateway`, `ingress`, and `knative`) and run regression tests against them.
+This directory contains test that install each of the 3 Gloo Edge flavours (`gateway`, `ingress`, and `knative`) and run regression tests against them.

 ## Build test assets
-The tests require that a Gloo Helm chart archive be present in the `_test` folder.
-This chart will be used to install Gloo to the GKE `kube2e-tests` cluster (by running `glooctl install <deployment-type> -f -test/<chart-archive-name>`).
+The tests require that a Gloo Edge Helm chart archive be present in the `_test` folder.
+This chart will be used to install Gloo Edge to the GKE `kube2e-tests` cluster (by running `glooctl install <deployment-type> -f -test/<chart-archive-name>`).

 To build the chart, execute the `docker` and `build-test-assets` make targets: